Ekanathreddy/Weather-App/README.md

 ## Files:
 - `index.html: Contains the HTML structure for the application.
 - `styles.css:  Contains the CSS for the styling of the application.
+- ` weatherApp.js: Contains the javascript code for fetching and displaying the weather information.